On the brahmin who said "huṁ"

 Those who have followed my work on the Buddha’s teachings as a conversation with the people around him would know that I frequently refer to the Bṛhadāraṇyaka Upaniṣad, the oldest, largest, and most important of the Brahmanical Upanishads, and the one with which the Buddha had the closest connection.
 I believe we have sufficient evidence to conclude that it was in this tradition that the bodhisattva studied before awakening.

 But the suttas are aware of four Upanishadic traditions, including a group known as the “Chandoka brahmins”, who studied the Chāndogya Upaniṣad.
-And while connections with the Bṛhadāraṇyaka and most frequent, the suttas do not lack allusions or connections with the Chāndogya as well.
+And while connections with the Bṛhadāraṇyaka are most frequent, the suttas do not lack allusions or connections with the Chāndogya as well.

 Each of these is associated with a specific Vedic text, and emphasizes the specialty of that text.
 The Bṛhadāraṇyaka is part of the Yajur Veda tradition, and emphasizes the action of the ritual and sacrifice.
 It begins with a lengthy discussion of the mystical significance of the horse sacrifice.
 It is no coincidence that it is here that we find the emergence of the doctrine of karma.